lvgalvao/data-modeling-postgres/README.md

   title="Postgrese"
   style="display: inline-block; margin: 0 auto; max-width: 300px">

+## Introduction

+A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
+The analytics team is particularly interested in understanding what songs users are listening to.
+Currently, they don't have an easy way to query their data, which resides in a **directory of JSON logs** on user activity on the app, as well as a **directory with JSON metadata** on the songs in their app.

+They need a data engineer to create a **Postgres** database with tables designed to **optimize queries on song play analysis.** Our role is to create a **database schema** and **ETL pipeline** for this analysis.
+Then we'll test our database and ETL pipeline by running queries given by the analytics team from Sparkify and compare our results with their expected results.

 ## **Overview**
 In this project, we apply Data Modeling with Postgres and build an ETL pipeline using Python.
 A startup wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
 Currently, they are collecting data in json format and the analytics team is particularly interested in understanding what songs users are listening to.